chrisathook/display-standard-previewer/README.md

 ### build-dist

-Runs *build* then compiles all the source into /_dist with minificaiton.
+Runs *build* then compiles all the source into /_dist with minification.

 ## Options